Teardown

 Colorful iGame GTX 1050 Ti Teardown

-Just a few days ago, we got the Colorful’s iGame GTX 1050 TI, at the same time, we brought out the unboxing of the graphics card, in order to let you further understand the internal structure of this GTX 1050TI, we pick up the screwdriver and bring you the dismantling tour.
-Before the disassembly process, we take a look at this Rainbow iGame GTX1050TI, the appearance of the classic red and black color, with two 9cm fans, the whole is very beautiful.
+We got the Colorful’s iGame GTX 1050 TI a few days ago.
+At the same time, we brought out the unboxing of the graphics card; to let you further understand the internal structure of this GTX 1050TI, we picked up the screwdriver and brought you the dismantling tour.
+Before the disassembly process, we take a look at this Rainbow iGame GTX1050TI, which has the appearance of the classic red and black color, with two 9cm fans.
+The whole is very beautiful.

 Teardown is what we do!
 Follow us on Facebook for the latest repair news.

-The metal backplane printed with explosive debris patterns.
+The metal backplane is printed with explosive debris patterns.

 Let’s take a look at the radiator.
-The front has a lot of neatly arranged heat sink.
+The front has a lot of neatly arranged heat sinks.

-The bottom of the radiator is using two U-type tubes, a U-type tube through the base and heat sink for heat conduction.
+The bottom of the radiator uses two U-type tubes, a U-type tube through the base, and a heat sink for heat conduction.

 The width of a single heat pipe is 6mm.